Many people are having fun applying the principles from the Positive Discipline Tool Cards

 I applied a few Take Time for Training strategies today during "room cleaning" day.
 In the past my procedure was as follows: "Go clean your room" the children would stay in their rooms for hours (why isn't it clean???) and eventually I, or someone else, would clean it.

 Today I decided to have a "clean room workshop."
-(I have a 6-year-old and a 2-year-old, and my roommate has a 5-year old and a 3-year-old.)
+(We have a 6-year-old, 5-year old, 3-year-old, and a 2-year-old.)
 I started with a "make your bed" tutorial for the 6-year-old.
 The 3 and 5-year-old watched and immediately rushed to make their own beds.
 They were so proud of themselves!

 Later, I broke down the rooms into small tasks for each child (clothes...stuffed animals...shoes, etc) and if they got off task I redirected them with curiosity questions, Where do the shoes/dirty clothes go?
 Could you help me with that?
 In 30 minutes, the three of them had cleaned up their rooms when normally it would have been an all day (sometimes all week) process.
 They also agreed that it would be easier to clean their rooms daily.

 Unfortunately, my two-year-old was the only one that did not cooperate.
 I tried to get her involved in tasks that she could do, but after the first request, she threw herself down on the floor and cried.
 I know that she knew that if she kept at it long enough, I would eventually pick her up, hold and coddle her, and I would complete the task I asked of her.
 So, I left her on the floor (told her I loved her, and that she was welcome to participate when she was ready) and instructed the other kids to ignore her, but be polite (excuse me).
 I think eventually she would have stopped, but dad intervened after 15 minutes, and picked her up.
 She sat with him while the others completed the tasks.
 We will just have to keep working on it.

 Comments from Jane: